nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ### More Upcoming Changes

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.24.0','3.24.1','3.25.0'%29) is available in our bug tracking tool.
+[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.26.0'%29) is available in our bug tracking tool.

 ## Recently Released Changes

+{{{multiexcerpt 'studio-updates-2020-01-changes' page='studio-updates-2020-01'}}}
 {{{multiexcerpt 'studio-updates-2019-12-changes' page='studio-updates-2019-12'}}}

 ### Other Noteworthy Mentions

+{{{multiexcerpt 'studio-updates-2020-01-bugfix' page='studio-updates-2020-01''}}}
 {{{multiexcerpt 'studio-updates-2019-12-bugfix' page='studio-updates-2019-12''}}}

 ## Learn More
-[More information about released changes and fixed bugs](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.21.0'%29) is available in our bug tracking tool.
+[More information about released changes and fixed bugs](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.25.0'%29) is available in our bug tracking tool.

 ---